Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Introduction

-This paper is organized as follows.
-For simplicity of exposition, we assume a single spike ($r=1$) throughout most of the paper. \ObsOne\, is developed in Section \ref{sec:block}. {Section \ref{sec:DecomposableLoss} fleshes out \ObsTwo\, and introduces our list of 26 decomposable matrix loss functions.
-Section \ref{sec:spiked} includes background on the Spiked Covariance model.
-In Section \ref{sec:asyloss} we discuss \ObsThree\, above and derive an explicit formula for the asymptotic loss of a shrinker.
-In Section \ref{sec:OptShrink} we use this formula to characterize the asymptotically unique admissible nonlinearity for any decomposable loss, provide an algorithm for computing the optimal nonlinearity, and provide analytical formulas for some of the losses discussed.
-In Section \ref{largelam:sec} we evaluate the large-$\ell$ asymptotics of the optimal shrinkage estimators, namely their behavior and their performance when the signal $\ell_1=\ell$\, is very strong.
-In Section \ref{multspike:sec} we extend these results to the general case where $r>1$ spikes are present.
-In Section \ref{optimality:sec} we show that, at least in the popular Frobenius loss case, our asymptotically optimal univariate shrinkage estimator, which applies the same univariate function to each of the sample principal components, is in fact optimal among equivariant covariance estimators.
-Our results are discussed in Section \ref{discussion:sec}.
-Proofs are provided in the appendices.
-Additional technical details are provided in the supplemental article \cite{SI}.
+\ For simplicity of exposition, we assume a single spike, $r=1$, in the first half of the paper. \ObsOne, \ObsTwo \,and \ObsThree \, are developed respectively in Sections \ref{sec:block}, \ref{sec:DecomposableLoss} and \ref{sec:asyloss}, arriving at an explicit formula for the asymptotic loss of a shrinker.
+Section \ref{sec:exampl-decomp-loss} illustrates the assumptions with our list of 26 decomposable matrix loss functions.
+In Section \ref{sec:OptShrink} we use the formula to characterize the asymptotically unique admissible nonlinearity for any decomposable loss, provide an algorithm for computing the optimal nonlinearity, and provide analytical formulas for many of the 26 losses.
+Section \ref{multspike:sec} extends the results to the general case where $r>1$ spikes are present.
+We develop \ObsFour\,, remove the rank-aware assumption and explore some new phenomena that arise in cases where the optimal shrinker turns out to be discontinuous.
+In Section \ref{optimality:sec} we show, at least for Frobenius and Stein losses, that our optimal univariate shrinkage estimator, which applies the same scalar function to each sample eigenvalue, in fact asymptotically matches the performance of the best {\em orthogonally-equivariant} covariance estimator under assumption \Spike.
+Section \ref{sigma:sec} extends to the more general spiked model with $\Sigma_p = diag(\ell_1,\ldots,\ell_r,\sigma^2,\ldots,\sigma^2)$ for $\sigma>0$ known or unknown.
+Section \ref{discussion:sec} discusses our results in light of the high-dimensional covariance estimation work of El Karoui \cite{karoui2008spectrum} and Ledoit and Wolf \cite{ledoit2012nonlinear}.
+Some proofs and calculations are deferred to the supplementary article \cite{SI}, where we also evaluate and document the strong signal (large-$\ell$) asymptotics of the optimal shrinkage estimators, and the asymptotic percent improvement over naive hard thresholding of the sample covariance eigenvalues.
+Additional technical details and software are provided in the Code Supplement available online as a permanent URL from the Stanford Digital Repository \cite{SDR}.